|

 category with some vegetables like potatoes, carrots, corn and beets

-When counting carbohydrates, one of the best ways to ensure the carb
+When counting carbs, one of the best ways to ensure the carbohydrates

-count is most effective is to make it nutritional.
-This means
+are the most effective is to make it nutritional.

-if you are consuming carbs, why not make it healthy.
-Instead
+if you are consuming carbs, why not make it healthier.

 of reaching for that piece of cake packed with sugar and non